 Being the irrational and chiefly unreasonable pessimist that I am there are but three things on this spherical whir of blue and green that I’ll candidly confess to adoring.

 The second love of my life is tea.
 Tea is the one for me; tea will elevate me from the darkest depths of sorrow, sit with me in a lonely library and accompany me whilst I revel within my guiltiest pleasures.
-When I was a student, tea provided the ideal respite following the gruelling mission of typing an assignment title.
 Tea has also nursed me through hangovers.
 Only when you’ve been sprawled across your bed, slurping tea whilst simultaneously vomiting into a bucket and screaming, ‘WHY?’ over and over again will you know how great a comfort tea can be.
 Tea has heard filthy jokes exchanged between me and my friends, held my hand on the way to job interviews, kept me up until dawn, been my immediate go-to when avoiding awkward situations and tea has attempted to console me during the initial, surreal, sharp stabs of grief.
 Tea is a constant.
 Just in case I hadn’t made it perfectly clear: Tea and me are very happy together, thank you very much.

 The third love of my life is Caitlin Moran.
 I’ve praised her bestselling book, ‘How to Be a Woman’ a lot, to the point where I feel like somewhat of a Caitlin pusher.
 I’m not here for that.
 Fine, she changed the perception of feminism for a 21st century audience.
 Sure, she prompted a whole generation to stand on chairs screaming ‘I’m a strident feminist’ but she also, as an experiment, once trapped a wasp under a jar and got it stoned.
 She also interviewed Lady Gaga in a German sex club, pointed out that David Cameron looks startlingly similar to, ‘a C3PO made of ham,’ made an inappropriately timed analogy to a Time Lord and once posted a picture of a squirrel’s enormous testicles on Twitter that subsequently made an international news story.
 She also noted with freakish accuracy how Benedict Cumberbatch’s voice sounds exactly akin to a jaguar in a cello, yelled ‘hoorah’ and slapped mega high fives whilst paying her income tax, championed MASSIVE hair and made it acceptable to type selected words in capitals to EMPHASISE A POINT.
 How do I know all this?
 Because I’ve read her new book, Moranthology – a collection of her articles.